 - Approach the challenges of a difficult conflict with a constructive attitude.

 - Use positive sources of power to influence one another.

 - Approach conflicts creatively.

 - Identify and address self-limiting behavior that may hinder resolution.

 - Learn new ways to process input received from the other parties.

 - Identify multiple options for resolving conflict.

 - Develop sustaining relationships and initiate constructive patterns of communication in their work and their lives.

 - Build the capacity to manage and cope with future conflicts in constructive ways.

+Rodney E. Fitzhugh is certified mediator with extensive training and experience in mediating difficult issues.
 If you are involved in a lawsuit or other significant conflict, or have difficult issues and concerns affecting your marriage, your family, your business, or your other important relationships, please call us.
 We can help you determine whether Mediation may be an appropriate choice for you.